MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-icon-store-appbar.md

 ---
 # Microsoft Teams app icon for store and app bar

-This article provides the guidelines for creating icons in your app ecosystem to help designers and developers submit the correct application icon.
+This article provides the guidelines for creating icons in your app ecosystem to help designers and you submit the correct application icon.
 Following these guidelines creates uniformity and balance in your app ecosystem and emphasizes the artwork of your app icon.

 ## App icon